Home of Riesling and Pinot Noir

 The Mittelrhein winegrowing region has a high density of top wine estates and innovative young winegrowers.
 Because there’s no substitute for origin and Heimat.
 The Riesling wines grown on the slate soils of the Middle Rhine valley with its special microclimate are unique and of particularly high quality.

-Besides the Mittelrhein winegrowing region, the Romantic Rhine also touches on 4 other winegrowing regions: the towns of Lorchhausen, Lorch and Rüdesheim are in the Rheingau winegrowing region, Bingen is also part of the winegrowing regions Rheinhessen and Nahe , and the town of Sinzig belongs to the Ahr.
+Besides the Mittelrhein winegrowing region, the Romantic Rhine also touches on 5 other winegrowing regions: the towns of Lorchhausen, Lorch and Rüdesheim are in the Rheingau winegrowing region, Bingen is also part of the winegrowing regions Rheinhessen and Nahe, Koblenz is also part of the Mosel winegrowing region and the town of Sinzig belongs to the Ahr.